 I joined Brunel University as Lecturer in Intelligence & Security Studies in October 2021.
 Previously, I was an Arts and Humanities Research Council funded PhD student (2009-2013) and Lecturer in International History (2014 - 2021) at the University of Salford.

+My research specialises in the use of intelligence to support policymaking, particularly the history of the UK's intelligence community.
+Currently, my research focuses on the areas of national security vetting, diversity and inclusion in the UK's agencies and, most recently, a new history of the Secret Intelligence Service (MI6).
 My work has been published in the Journal of Intelligence History, Intelligence & National Security and The Historical Journal.
 My monograph on Intelligence, Security and the Attlee Governments, 1945 - 1951 was published by Manchester University Press in December 2016.